How to Keep Your Liver Healthy – Expert Tips to Boost Liver Health

 - Drink purified or boiled water.

-- Wash hands before eating and after using the restroom.
+- Keep hands clean before meals and after using the restroom.

 8. Exercise Regularly